Arthur O’Neil Fisher

 Unit: 477th Bombardier Squadron

-Virtual Museum posting of the Judge Arthur O. Fisher Park
+Visit the CAF Red Tail Virtual Museum to see the posting of the Judge Arthur O. Fisher Park

 The Honorable Arthur O’Neil Fisher was born Nov.
 12, 1919 in Wilmington and came to Dayton at age 4.
 He graduated from Steele High School, the University of Dayton and the University of Cincinnati-College of Law.